 The statistics are expected to meet the needs of several user groups for a comprehensive and easily accessible overview of readership for daily newspapers and the development of the printed media.

 The statistics are based on official, industry-recognized readership measurements from Index Denmark / Gallup.
 The readerships do not say anything about the thoroughness of reading, and data reflects the respondents own perception of their media usage.
 However, there is not necessarily any difference between self-perception and the real media usage.

 The statistics are expected to be published without delay.
 Given a processing period of approximately four months, the annual statistics are expected to be available in May.

-The statistics are published in New from Statistics Denmark.
 The figures are published in the StatBank under the subject Daily newspapers and magazines.
 In addition, selected results are included in the publication Culture.
 See more on the statistics subject page.